OrhanKupusoglu/sloc-maven-plugin/README.md

 By default the package names are trimmed down to later unique suffixes to prevent too much repetition.

-It can be tested right-away on its own project:
+It can be tested right away on its own source code:

 ```
 $ mvn kupusoglu.orhan:sloc-maven-plugin:sloc